Timothy C. Hain, MD Page last modified: April 10, 2015

 |MRI of person with cervical vertigo associated with cervical stenosis.
 Arrow points to region of narrowing.|

 The MRI scan above shows cervical cord compression, which can sometimes cause vertigo (Benito-Leon, Diaz-Guzman et al. 1996; Brandt 1996).
 In this case, ascending or descending tracts in the spinal cord that interact with the cerebellum, vestibular nucleus or vestibulospinal projections are the culprit.
 This may be painless.
-In our opinion, based on clinical observations during videonystagmography, this is the most common mechanism of cervical vertigo.
+In our opinion, based on clinical observations during videonystagmography, this is a common mechanism of cervical vertigo.
 Management is not very successful as surgery is generally not felt to be appropriate, and mobilization of the neck is rarely useful as well as being irrational.

 There should be little or no hearing symptoms or findings, other than an occasional low-tone sensorineural hearing reduction (an audiogram and OAE is recommended).
 There may be ear pain (otalgia), as part of the ear is supplied by sensory afferents from the high cervical nerve roots.